TejasDeepLearning/t-SNE/README.md

 5. `util.py`: Contains utility functions used in the examples, including functions for activation, error calculation, and weight initialization.

+6. `kmeans_clusters.py`: The code demonstrates how K-means clustering can be applied to a 2D dataset and then visualizes the data both in the original feature space and in the t-SNE reduced space.

 ## Usage
 To run the examples, ensure that you have the required dependencies installed.
 Each example is contained in a separate file, so you can run them individually by executing the corresponding Python script.
 For example: <br>
 `python example_1.py`